amuzetnoM/cthulu/SYSTEM_REPORT.md

 ## 13. Conclusion

-Cthulhu is a **production-ready enterprise-grade trading system** with comprehensive architecture and advanced capabilities.
+Cthulu is a **production-ready enterprise-grade trading system** with comprehensive architecture and advanced capabilities.
 The completed overhaul has transformed it into a highly efficient, robust, and scalable platform that can:

 1. **Handle 10-50x more throughput** with modular architecture and performance optimizations
 2. **Achieve 99.9% uptime** with comprehensive resilience and monitoring